Your First Pregnancy Appointment in Germany11 May 2023 | Before Your Baby is Born | By Lisa H

 You will also receive information on tests for toxoplasmosis, cytomegaly or the so-called first trimester screening.

-All the test results are noted in your Mutterpass.
+All the tests are noted in your Mutterpass.
 Learn more about what a Mutterpass is.

 What to bring to your first appointment?